 The use of a mobile phone while driving in Greece is prohibited, but the use of a Bluetooth headset is allowed.

-It's also possible to use payphones with the growing range of discount-card schemes.
+It's also possible to use payphones with discount-card schemes.
 This involves dialling an access code and then punching in your card number.
-The OTE version of this card is known as 'Hronokarta'.
+The OTE version of this card is known as 'Chronokarta'.
 The cards come with instructions in Greek and English and the talk time is enormous compared with the standard phonecard rates.

 Greece maintains one time zone throughout the country.
 It is two hours ahead of GMT/UTC and three hours ahead on daylight-saving time – which begins on the last Sunday in March, when clocks are put forward one hour.
 Daylight saving ends on the last Sunday in October.

-- Public toilets are a rarity, except at airports and bus and train stations.
-Cafes are the best option if you get caught short, but you'll be expected to buy something for the privilege.
+- Public toilets tend to be limited to airports and bus and train stations with the very occasional one in tourist-heavy town centres.
+Cafes are the best option if you get caught short, but in tourist-heavy places, it's polite to buy something for the privilege.

 The Greek National Tourist Organisation (www.visitgreece.gr) is known as GNTO abroad and EOT within Greece.
 The quality of service from office to office varies dramatically; in some you'll get information aplenty and in others you'll be hard-pressed to find anyone behind the desk.
-EOT offices can be found in major tourist locations, though they are increasingly being supplemented or even replaced by local municipality tourist offices (such as in the Peloponnese).
+EOT offices can be found in major tourist locations.
+In some regions, such as the Peloponnese, tourist offices are run by the local government/municipality.